Chukwuemeka Ujam

-Chukwuemeka Ujam (born March 6, 1974) is a Nigerian politician, and the elected member representing Nkanu East/West Federal Constituency of Enugu State.
-He is a member of the People's Democratic Party (PDP).
+Chukwuemeka Ujam mni (born March 6, 1974) is a Nigerian politician, and the elected member representing Nkanu East/West Federal Constituency of Enugu State.
+He is a member of the All Progressive Congress (APC).

 Early life and education

-Chukwuemeka Ujam was born on 6 March 1974, to the family of Chief & Engr Mrs Nwafor Ujam.
+Chukwuemeka Ujam mni was born on 6 March 1974, to the family of Chief & Engr Mrs Nwafor Ujam.
 He began his secondary education at Federal Government College Enugu, and obtained his Senior School Certificate in 1991.
 Upon graduation, he proceeded to the University of Nigeria Nsukka for his university education, and obtained a Bachelor's (B.Eng Hons) degree in Electronics Engineering in 1997.
 He went on to King's College London, from where he obtained a Master's (M.Sc Hons) degree in Enterprise Information Systems in 2001.
 He then proceeded to the University of Kent, Canterbury, for his Doctorate (PhD) degree in Biometrics Security.
+From February to December 2022, he attended the Senior Executive Course at the National Institute for Policy and Strategic Studies, Kuru.
+He was conferred the mni status upon completion.